List of content you will read in this article:

-NVMe created to accelerate the transfer of data between enterprise and client systems and SSDs over a computer high-speed PCIe (Peripheral Component Interconnect Express) bus.
+NVMe stands for non-volatile memory express and is a storage protocol that defines a command set and feature set for PCIe-based solid-state drives (SSDs) .
+NVMe was created to accelerate the transfer of data between enterprise and client systems and SSDs over a high-speed PCIe (Peripheral Component Interconnect Express) bus.

 NVMe is a new standard

-Older standard by name AHCI (Advanced Host Controller Interface) was designed for hard drives.
-Since the introduction of non-volatile storage (like NAND and MRAM), the industry must have developed a software interface that abolishes the limits of AHCI.
+An older standard by name AHCI (Advanced Host Controller Interface) was designed for hard drives.
+Since the introduction of non-volatile storage (e.g. NAND and MRAM), the industry must have developed a software interface that abolishes the limits of AHCI.